 With gratitude and love,

 My 92 year old father fell and broke his hip in December.
 It has been a wild journey in moving him from the hospital, to rehab, and now to assisted living.
 For any of you who have walked this path with your elders, you know the intensity and time this takes.
 I have had some sweet moments in the studio, working on various projects including sketches for the interfaith prayer room at a local hospital.
 I continue to believe in the power of art and beauty to heal our hearts and our world even amidst the insanity of what is unfolding in our country.

 I will return soon with more offerings, art, poetry, and inspiration!

 pain which cannot forget

-falls drop by drop
+falls drop by drop upon the heart

 until, in our own despair,

 I haven’t disappeared my friends but after five months of events, I am back in the studio working.
 This summer, my intention is to get as far as I can on completing the “Where We Stand is Holy” series that began with “Lauds: Prayer for the Birds.”
 Shown here are details from “Sext: Prayer for the Desert.”
 Desert Tortoise, Sage Grouse, and Black-chinned Hummingbird.
 There are efforts to list the Sage Grouse as endangered species but much resistance from the oil/gas lobbyists as it would impact exploration and extraction in the SW.